 - Does a hearing problem cause you difficulty when at a restaurant with friends or family?

 Step 1: Give yourself the following points on each question based on your answer:

 - Never = 0 points

-- If your final score is equal to or greater than 10 points, it is recommended that you schedule a Hearing Aid Selection appointment.
-To schedule an appointment with a Cleveland Clinic audiologist, please call 877.231.7056.
+- If your final score is equal to or greater than 10 points, your hearing concerns are significantly impacting you in various environments.
+It is recommended that you schedule a comprehensive audiologic evaluation with an audiologist; please call 216.444.8500 to schedule.

-Disclaimer: This information is for educational purposes only and should not be relied upon as a medical advice.
-It has not been designed to replace a physician’s independent judgment about the appropriateness or risks of a procedure for a given patient.
+Disclaimer: This information is for educational purposes only and should not be relied upon as medical advice.
+It has not been designed to replace a healthcare provider’s independent judgment about the appropriateness or risks of a procedure for a given patient.

 Source: Ventry & Weinstein, 1983; Newman, Weinstein, Jacobson & Hug, 1991